dhis2/design-system/principles/layout.md

 An application should work on many different screen sizes.
 Some users have very wide screens, some have narrow screens.
 Make sure your application works on the screen that your users use the most.
 (Most laptops produced today have a 1366 x 768 resolution, for example.
 This can change between regions.)
 Do not rely on users having a wide screen to use an application efficiently.

-When appropriate, take advtange of users using wide screens to provide them with extra functionality without scrolling.
+When appropriate, take advantage of users using wide screens to provide them with extra functionality without scrolling.

 ---